qwe12345113/DMS_v3/README.md

 $ ./dms
 ```

-When start the application, type "reg username" and "rec" in terminal to run registor and recognition fuction.
+When start the application, type "reg username" and "rec" in terminal to run registor and recognition function.

 # Reference